Get ready to take the construction industry to the next level digitally!

 Representatives from EWHC companies and doctors from TalTech University will be working with your team throughout the hackathon to guide you in the right direction.

-🚀🚀CHALLENGE #2.
-Accelerating user-driven services for the built environment: scaling up MyBuilding / OmaRakennus demo (by Ryhti).
+🚀🚀CHALLENGE.
+Accelerating user-driven services for the built environment: scaling up MyBuilding / OmaRakennus demo (challenge #1 by the Ministry of Environment of Finland and Ryhti).

 Scale up or suggest new user cases and improvements for the MyBuilding demonstration, which is published in August 2021.
 The demo will show the state of the scattered data storage situation in Finland over land use and building information, and after successful implementation, it solves various data accessibility issues by bringing them into an easy-to-use user interface.
 The UI is developed under here by Finnish authorities and private developers.